awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 ## ElastiCache for Redis Version 2\.6\.13<a name="redis-version-2-6-13"></a>

 Redis version 2\.6\.13 was the initial version of Redis supported by Amazon ElastiCache for Redis\.
-Multi\-AZ with automatic failover is not supported on Redis 2\.6\.13\.
+Multi\-AZ is not supported on Redis 2\.6\.13\.